ioos/biological-data-services-hugo/content/biological-data-procedure.md

 ## Step \# 8.
 Archive with NOAA's National Centers for Environmental Information (NCEI)

-Send the new dataset (data and metadata) to NCEI (formerly NODC).
+Send the new dataset (data and metadata) to NCEI.
 This should be done with the process that is already in place between NOAA IOOS Program Office, RAs and NCEI to [archive observing data](https://www.ncdc.noaa.gov/customer-support/archiving-your-data-ncdc).
 Two important aspects of this coordination with NCEI are (1) make sure that NCEI has the same version of the data (i.e., the same snapshot in the lifecycle of the data contents) that IOOS is serving, and (2) as much as possible, the same metadata should be used by IOOS BDS and NCEI.

 ## Step \#9.
 Synchronizing data and metadata with OBIS-USA and IOOS System